 When it comes to views on parenting, there are a number of philosophies and ways of doing it.
 Teachers have a bird’s eye view and whilst they should never overlap the parenting role, they are a crucial part of children’s development.

 There are some generally agreed tips that teachers give that parents can go by, however.
 These tips will help iron out grey areas and things maybe some people don’t feel too sure about.

-One thing parents can do to set their children up for success is to enrol them in a top quality international school.
+One thing parents can do to set their children up for success is to enroll them in a top quality international school.
 If you check out https://www.panyaden.ac.th/, you will see one of the top international schools in Thailand.
 Children learn through a practical, value-based approach providing a solid foundation for successful academic study.

 In terms of things parents shouldn’t be doing that they perhaps thought were okay, here are some tips.